Stephen Gunther

 Brianna Rybka

 Brianna was born in the Appalachian Mountains of Pennsylvania but moved to the Pacific Northwest to complete her undergraduate degree.
 She earned her Bachelor of Science degree in Political Science from Oregon State University.
 After receiving her degree, Brianna relocated back to Pennsylvania and began working as a teacher and starting an organic vegetable farm.
 She returned to Oregon State University and earned a Graduate Certificate in Sustainable Natural Resources.
-Brianna is currently earning her Master of Public Policy degree, with a concentration in Sustainable Natural Resources.
-Her essay looks at the relationship between the many stakeholders and coalitions involved in Pennsylvania’s attempts to join the Regional Greenhouse Gas Initiative (RGGI).
+Brianna completed her Master of Public Policy degree in 2022, with a concentration in Sustainable Natural Resources.
+Her essay looked at the relationship between the many stakeholders and coalitions involved in Pennsylvania’s attempts to join the Regional Greenhouse Gas Initiative (RGGI).

 Usman Siddiqi

-Usman Siddiqi is a Fulbright Ph.D.
-Candidate at School of Public Policy, Oregon State University.
-After his Bachelors, Masters, and MPhil in political science with distinctions, he has taught the subject at GC University Lahore, Pakistan, for about 10 years.
+Usman Siddiqi completed his PhD in Public Policy at Oregon State University as a Fulbright scholar.
+After his Bachelors, Masters, and MPhil in political science with distinctions, he taught at GC University Lahore, Pakistan, for about 10 years.
 Apart from teaching, he has served in various capacities including editor of the Journal of Political Science, deputy director of Centre of Excellence China Studies, advisor of Parliamentary Students Society, and focal person of various international conferences.
-In his Ph.D., he is working on the regulatory politics of energy policy in the US.
-He is working with Hillary on research related to public adaptation and risk mitigation behaviors/policy support in the wake of extreme weather events.
+In his PhD, he studied public perceptions of energy policy in the US.
+He worked with Hilary on research related to public adaptation and risk mitigation behaviors/policy support in the wake of extreme weather events.
+Upon graduate, he took a postdoctoral position at University of Bath.

 Lily Butler